IDA-FBK/FuS-KG/documentation/README.md

 ### Ontology

-The ontology folder contains the [TBox](https://github.com/IDA-FBK/FuS-KG/tree/main/ontology/TBox) and [ABox](https://github.com/IDA-FBK/FuS-KG/tree/main/ontology/ABox) files of FuS-KG.
+The ontology folder contains the [TBox](https://github.com/IDA-FBK/FuS-KG/tree/main/ontology/TBox), [ABox](https://github.com/IDA-FBK/FuS-KG/tree/main/ontology/ABox) files of FuS-KG and the [Matching](../ontology/Matching/) folder that contains the analysis of the matches between the modules of the FuS-KG and the available ontologies in the identified domains of FSI.

 ### Requirements and Competency Questions